HSF/prmon/README.md

 Note that in a build environment with CVMFS available the C++ compiler and CMake can be taken by setting up a recent LCG release.

-The tests in prmon now run in Python3.
-If your environment does not support Python3 properly it is possible to use Python2 for the tests by setting `-DPYTHON_TEST=python2`.

 To enable pulling and building gtest framework as well as tests dependent on gtest, build with `-DBUILD_GTESTS=ON`.